rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/DipsForCrudites.rst

 Each combination makes 1 1/2 cups

-- Combine all ingredients in medium bowl until smooth and creamy.
-Transfer dip to serving bowl, cover with plastic wrap, and refrigerate until flavours are blended, at least 1 hour; serve cold with crudites.
-(Can be refrigerated in airtight container for up to 2 days.)
+- Combine all ingredients in a medium bowl until smooth and creamy.
+Transfer to a serving bowl, cover with plastic wrap, and refrigerate until the flavours blend, at least 1 hour.
+Serve cold with crudites.
+(Keeps in an airtight container up to 2 days.)

 Caesar Dip with Parmesan and Anchovies
 --------------------------------------